CoderFake/led_animation_playback_engine/docs/specs.md

         led_array = [[0, 0, 0] for _ in range(EngineSettings.ANIMATION.led_count)]
         palette = scene.get_current_palette()

-        # Render each segment with timing
+        # Render each segment with timing and integer positions
         for segment in current_effect.segments.values():
             segment.render_to_led_array(palette, current_time, led_array)